aces/Loris/modules/electrophysiology_browser/test/TestPlan.md

 7. Sidebar: Navigation links work.
 8. Data table display: information displayed looks decently laid out, not garbled.
 9. Click each "Download" button (there should be 5).
 Check: Does the download button work?
 Does the file that is downloaded have greater than 0kb size?
 Is a different file downloaded by each button?
-10. Test Breadcrumb link back to Electrophysiology Browser
+10. Test Breadcrumb link back to Electrophysiology Browser.

 _For extra credit: Verify LORIS Menu permissions_
 User can view the top-level LORIS Menu _Electrophysiology_ and Menu item : _Electrophysiology Browser_ if and only if user has either permission: